jcarolinares/thingiverse_downloader/README.md

 # thingiverse_downloader

-Python program that, given a user, massive download files from thingiverse_downloader
+Python program that, given a user, massive download files from thingiverse.com

 WORK IN PROGRESS